Zum Inhalt

 Buchkapitel, Onlinepublikationen, Forecasting Collaborations

-• Kugler, K. G., Reif, J. A. M., & Mazei, J. (in press).
+• Kugler, K. G., Reif, J. A. M., & Mazei, J. (2024).
 Gender differences in negotiations.
 In O. Acar, A. Tuncdogan, H. Volberda, & K. de Ruyter (Eds.).
 Oxford Handbook of Individual Differences in Organizational Contexts.
 Oxford, UK: Oxford University Publications.

 • Torka, A.-K., Mazei, J., & Hüffmeier, J. (2022).
 Why some teams boost motivation while others totally sap it.
 Psyche.
 Can be retrieved from psyche.co/ideas/why-some-teams-boost-motivation-while-others-totally-sap-it